Kentucky Absentee Ballot Guide

 Make sure you're eligible to vote by absentee ballot

-You may vote by absentee ballot in Kentucky if:
+You may vote by absentee ballot in Kentucky if you are:

-- you are incarcerated in jail and charged but not convicted of a crime
+- incarcerated, but not yet convicted of a crime; or

 Apply for your absentee ballot

 Kentucky prepares a personalized absentee ballot application for every voter who wishes to vote absentee.
 Contact your County Clerk and ask them to mail you an absentee ballot application.
+(NOTE: the first request you must make is for the absentee ballot application, not the absentee ballot itself.)
 Your spouse, parents or children can also request an application on your behalf.

 For Presidential elections: If you change your place of residence to a different state while the registration books are closed in the new state before a presidential election, you can apply for a mail-in absentee ballot or vote absentee on a machine in the clerks’s office for President and Vice President only.